David Livingstone: Zambezi expedition

 In December 1857 the Foreign Office proposed a huge expedition.
 Livingstone had envisaged another solo journey with African helpers, and in January 1858 he agreed to lead a second Zambezi expedition with six specialist officers, hurriedly recruited in the UK.

-The prefabricated iron river steamer Ma Robert was quickly built in portable sections, and loaded onto the Colonial Office steamer Pearl, which took them out on its way to Ceylon.
-They left on 10 March, at Freetown collected twelve Kru seafarers to man the river steamer, and reached the Zambezi on 14 May.
+The prefabricated iron river steamer Ma Robert was quickly built in portable sections and loaded onto the Colonial Office steamer Pearl, which took them out on its way to Ceylon.
+They left on 10 March, at Freetown collected 12 Kru seafarers to man the river steamer, and reached the Zambezi on 14 May.
 The plan was for both ships to take them up the river to establish bases, but it turned out to be completely impassable to boats past the Cahora Bassa rapids, a series of cataracts and rapids that Livingstone had failed to explore on his earlier travels.
 Pearl offloaded their supplies on an island about 40 mi upstream.
 From there, Ma Robert had to make repeated slow journeys, getting hauled across shoals.
 The riverbanks were a war zone, with Portuguese soldiers and their slaves fighting the Chikunda slave-hunters of Matakenya (Mariano), but both sides accepted the expedition as friends.

 The grave of Livingstone's wife, Mary Moffat Livingstone, in Chupanga, Mozambique.
 She died in 1862.

 The experts, stuck at Shupanga, could not make the intended progress, and there were disagreements.
 Artist Thomas Baines was dismissed from the expedition.
-Others on the expedition became the first to reach Lake Nyasa and they explored it in a four-oared gig.
-In 1861 the Colonial Office provided a new wooden paddle survey vessel, Pioneer, which took the Universities' Mission to Central Africa (UMCA) led by Bishop Charles MacKenzie up the Shire river to found a new mission.
+Others on the expedition became the first to reach Lake Nyasa, and they explored it in a four-oared gig.
+In 1861 the Colonial Office provided a new wooden paddle survey vessel, Pioneer, which took the Universities' Mission to Central Africa led by Bishop Charles MacKenzie up the Shire River to found a mission.